background

 - Discover potential points of generational conflict and tactics to handle them

-- Obtain specific strategies to leverage multi generational opportunities
+- Obtain specific strategies to leverage multi generational differences like optimizing recruitment and retention

 Have you ever struggled to recruit the right person for your team?
 And if you were able to find them, was it even more difficult to keep them?
 More than ever before, talent is in peak demand and companies are having to completely change the way they view human capital in order to stay competitive.
 In this program you will hear up-to-the-minute data and case studies presented by author Jeff Butler on how organizations are winning the war for talent.
 Jeff has helped dozens of companies on winning the war for talent and has seen unusual and ground breaking ways to attract talent that some many employers are chasing after.